What is M2M?

 A part of modern ICT landscapes

 M2M stands for Machine-to-Machine Communication and describes the automatic exchange of information between machines and devices.
-M2M is closely related to concepts such as the Internet of Things (IoT), Cyber Physical Systems (CPS), and Industry 4.0.
-They all map out scenarios in which the things around us – from machines in manufacturing to everyday objects – exchange and evaluate data automatically and create added value for us humans.
-Since huge amounts of data need to be stored and interpreted in the process, machine communication goes hand in hand with developments like Cloud Computing and Big Data Analytics.
+M2M is closely related to concepts such as the Internet of Things (IoT), Cyber Physical Systems (CPS), Industry 4.0, and Smart Cities.
+They all map out scenarios in which the things around us – from machines in manufacturing to everyday objects – exchange and evaluate data automatically and create added value for private life and work.
+Since large amounts of data need to be stored and interpreted in the process, Machine-to-Machine communication goes hand in hand with developments like Cloud Computing and Big Data Analytics.

 Computerized and connected physical objects